erfianugrah/turnstile-flow/docs/FRAUD-DETECTION.md

 Cost optimization: Turnstile's API would reject replayed tokens anyway, but this blocks earlier to save API costs.

-Note: Replayed tokens cannot create submissions, so this only appears in validation logs.
+Replayed tokens cannot create submissions, so this only appears in validation logs.

 ---